 Keep a fast-acting sugar (such as glucose tablets) on hand in case of low blood sugar.

 Dress properly for the weather.
 Wear a hat if it’s sunny, or wait until evening if it’s too hot.

 Avoid being active for long periods in very hot or very cold weather.

 Skip activity if you’re sick.

 Physical activity is important when you have diabetes.
 But you need to keep an eye on your blood sugar level.
 Check often if you have been active for longer than usual, or if the activity was unplanned.
 Make it a habit to check your blood sugar before being active.
 And check again a few hours later.
 Use your log book to write down how activity affects your numbers.
 If you take insulin, you may be able to adjust your dose before a planned activity.
 This can help prevent lows.
-Talk to your health care provider to learn more.
+You may also need to take a small carbohydrate snack before the exercise.
+Talk to your healthcare provider to learn more.